 A study that looked into 1139 corners kicks taken from 124 matches in the FIFA World Cup (64 matches), UEFA Euro 2012 (31 matches) and the UEFA Champions 2010-2011 (29 matches) found that only 2.2% of corner kicks ended in a goal but that goal was responsible for a team winning or drawing the match on 76% of the occasions.

-These are the fine margins that can ultimately be the difference between winning and losing, which why coaching your team how to defend corner kicks is imperative.
+These are the fine margins that can ultimately be the difference between winning and losing, which is why coaching your team on how to defend corner kicks is imperative.

 This will help increase your success rate of defending corners.

 How to set up to defend against corner kicks

 When coaching your team how to defend from corner kicks it is important to understand what areas attacking corner kicks are being delivered to and from what sides.

 From here you will be able to decide how to set up your defense at corners as you will know what areas teams are most likely cross the ball from corners

 Below shows data collected from 606 corner kicks as cross 64 matches in the 2018 FIFA World cup, with the first diagram showing the area and the frequency of where corners delivered from the right-hand side and the second one from the left.

 Reference: Analysis of corner kicks in FIFA 2018 World Cup

 From the two diagrams, it is clear that the chances of the ball being delivered from the left or right will be heading towards the central area of the penalty box are incredibly high.